isabella232/ContentTypeDeploymentPnP/SharePoint Online/README.md

     > Select this option to disable/enable automatic Email Column creation.
 Default value is 'True'.

     3\: Email Column Group: OnePlace Solutions
     > This is the name of the Column Group we expect to find the Email Columns when creating Content Types.
 If you have left 2 as 'True' this can be left as is.
+Default value is 'OnePlace Solutions'

     4\: Enable Email View Creation: False
     > Select this option to enable/disable automatic Email View creation in the Document Libraries you specified in the CSV file.
 Default value is 'False'.

     5\: Email View Name: Emails
     > This is the name of the View the script will create if you changed 4. to 'True'.
+Default value is 'Emails'

     6\: Set View 'Emails' as default: False
     > If you have changed 4. to 'True', select this option to enable/disable setting that view as Default in the locations it is created.
 Default value is 'False'